 The differentiation of information technology and curriculum is examined in order to identify how each contributes to teaching and learning in the classroom, the cultural shifts for educators and learners, and the transformation of curriculum and pedagogies in the twenty-first century.
 Beyond the specifics of technological innovation, this course explores how leadership influences global information in the act of teaching and learning as it leads to the reformulation of the curriculum and learning for all students and educators.
 Submission of course artifacts to the Personal Learning Portfolio is required.
-Offered: summer
+Prerequisites & Notes Offered summer, term 1 Credits: 3 students and faculty including the program handbook, framework for course offerings, research methods and designs, development of dissertation proposal, conduct of data collection, analysis, for writing of the dissertation.
+Participation is required.
+Students are responsible for cost of travel. accommodations, and other expenses associated with colloquiums.
+Credits: 1